-Organ transplant - reasonable amounts paid to find a compatible donor, to arrange the transplant including legal fees and insurance premiums, and reasonable travelling costs including board and lodging for the patient, the donor, and their respective attendants.
+Organ transplant - reasonable amounts paid to find a compatible donor, to arrange the transplant including legal fees and insurance premiums, and reasonable travel, board and lodging expenses for the patient, the donor, and their respective attendants.

-Personalized therapy plan - the salaries and wages for designing a personalized therapy plan are eligible medical expenses if certain conditions are met.
+Personalized therapy plan - the salaries and wages paid for designing a personalized therapy plan are eligible medical expenses if certain conditions are met.